77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-Now you can filter with querystring individually or in combination.
+Now you can filter with querystring individually or in combination:
 ```bash
 example.com/api/users?gender=0&active=1
 ```
-Multiple selection
+Multiple selection for the same column:
 ```bash
 example.com/api/users?gender=0&gender=1
 ```